Home

 Guide to Connecting Computer Peripheral to Back Panel

-You have followed the Build Your Own Cheap Computer tutorial and you have installed the internal components.
-You are now ready to install the external peripherals.
+You have followed the Build Your Own Cheap Computer tutorial and installed the internal components.
+You are now ready to install the external peripherals

 Connect computer periperal to these rear ports